 6) Take Advantage of Paid Opportunities

-Much of what we have discussed above can be accomplish with organic (or unpaid) social media efforts.
-However, it also makes sense to start thinking about, and implementing, some paid efforts into your overall social media strategy as well.
+Much of what we have discussed above can be accomplished with organic (or unpaid) social media efforts.
+However, it also makes sense to start thinking about and implementing, some paid efforts into your overall social media strategy as well.

 Social media offers a variety of detailed targeting opportunities, from demographics and interests to industries and job titles.